lkwagner/IntroductionToComputationalPhysics/IntroductionToComputationalPhysics/intro.md

 * Each assignment is due at the beginning of the next class unless otherwise noted.
 You may turn assignment in up to one week late for 50% credit (except that all assignments are strictly due the day before reading day).
 *  Solutions to the homeworks will not be given.
 * The assignments consist of 95% of your grade.
+* Partial credit exists but will be limited.
 * You may collaborate on assignments but must submit your own work.
 * Homework will be returned through the [my physics gradebook](https://my.physics.illinois.edu/gradebook/set.asp?subj=PHYS&crsnum=246&term=120208)